 10. Let air suck through the precipitate for 5 minutes to pre-dry the product.
 Disconnect the vacuum source.
-Using the small spatula, transfer a small amount of the product (ca the size of the tip of the spatula) in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.
+Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.

-11. Transfer all the remaining solid into the 50 mL ground joint Erlenmeyer flask.
+11. Transfer all of the remaining solid into the 50 mL ground-joint Erlenmeyer flask.